rkube/delta/README.md

 For the KNL nodes, best performance is with N=8/16 and 24 or 48 MPI ranks.

 Data storage is implmented for numpy and mongodb backends.
 See the configuration files configs/test_all.json.
+The mongodb backend allows to store data either internally using gridFS or on the filesystem using numpy.
+Using mongodb with the numpy backend still stores all metadata in mongodb.
+Using the pure numpy backend stores also the metadata in numpy files.

 ### MPI processor brute